greaterthan/Guide-to-Cobudgeting/case-studies-and-user-stories.md

 ## 1. Membership Organisations

-Cobudget is used to actively engage members in financial decisions and resource allocation.
+Cobudget is used to engage a paying member community in financial decisions.

-How?
+**How?**

-A % or the full monthly fee is allocated by members in the cobudget group.
+A percentage or the full membership fee \(monthly, quaterly or annually\) is made available to members in a cobudget group to decide what their fee is spent on and  suggest new ideas.

 **Examples**